-UMF had no construction projects requiring SESC BMPs during this reporting period.
+• UMF had one (1) construction project requiring SESC BMPs during this reporting period.

 CSW-3 SESC Inspections

 Inspections of work sites are essential to controlling erosion and sedimentation concerns.
 Personnel from several departments have received SESC training from the EGLE.
 This provides a strong base of personnel to draw upon to regularly review maintenance, renovation, and construction sites.
 The inspections focus on requirements of site-specific erosion and sedimentation control plans for the project.
 Conditions can change at maintenance, renovation, and construction sites and the inspectors should make adjustments to the erosion and sedimentation control measures, as needed.